brouberol/contexttimer/README.txt

 ``ctimer.Timer`` is a [context manager](http://docs.python.org/reference/datamodel.html#context-managers) with 2 parameters and a public property:

 * ``default_timer``: a platform specific timer function (``time.time`` for Unix platforms and ``time.clock`` for Windows platforms).
 You can instanciate a ``Timer`` object with your own timer, by passing it to the constructor.
 * ``factor``: a multiplying factor applied to the ``elapsed`` property.
-For example, a factor or 1000 will lead to ``elapsed`` being expressed in seconds instead of milliseconds.
+For example, a factor or 1000 will lead to ``elapsed`` being expressed in milliseconds instead of seconds.
 Default value of 1.
 * ``elapsed``: (read only property) the wall clock timing of the execution of the code block, in seconds.
-By default, expressed in milliseconds.
+By default, expressed in seconds.

 Example
 """""""